BrianxTu/Streamerbot-Commands/README.md

-# StreamerBot Multi‑Platform Commands and Features
+# StreamerBot Multi‑Platform Commands & Features
-A unified, C#‑powered command system designed to simplify your streaming setup and eliminate the need for multiple bots.
+A unified, C#‑powered command system built to keep your streaming setup clean, simple, and free from the chaos of running multiple bots.

 ## Summary
+Let's be honest - way too many people are out here juggling two, three, or five bots like they're training for a circus act.
+One bot has better features, another has easier setup, and meanwhile you're stressing about "making it big," "what commands you want," or whatever else is melting your brain.

+This project exists to fix that.

-This project provides a growing collection of StreamerBot commands built to work across all platforms StreamerBot supports - with **Twitch** receiving the strongest support.
-Almost every command is written in **C#** to keep logic centralized, customizable, and easy to maintain.
-You can freely modify messages, behavior, and features directly in the code.
+I'm building a growing collection of StreamerBot commands that work across every platform StreamerBot supports — with **Twitch** being the one that actually shows up to work.
+Almost everything is written in **C#**, keeping the logic in one place so it's easier to maintain, easier to customize, and way cleaner than scattering sub‑actions everywhere.
+Want to change the language, behavior, or formatting?
+Crack open the code and make it yours.

-The goal is simple:
+This started as a personal project for a friend, but I don't mind sharing it with everyone.
+Requests are welcome (no Discord), though not guaranteed.
+Credit is appreciated; repacking for resale is scummy.

 **One bot.
 One system.
 Less chaos.**

-Originally created as a personal project, it's now available for anyone who wants a cleaner, more unified command setup.
-Requests are welcome (no Discord), though not guaranteed.
-Credit is appreciated; repacking for resale is not.

 ## What's Included
-A collection of commands such as:
+A growing set of commands, including:

-- Entertainment (8ball, coin flip, dice, facts, dad jokes)
+- 8ball, coin flip, dice, facts, dad jokes
-- Social (hug, slap, highfive, shoutout)
+- hug, slap, highfive, shoutout
-- User info (account age, account since, follow age, follow since)
+- account age, account since, follow age, follow since
-- Uptime
+- uptime
-- Watchtime tracking
+- watchtime
-- Twitch‑only ad warning + welcome‑back system
+- ad warning + welcome‑back system

+Each command supports multiple aliases, optional variables, and plenty of customization through C#.

 ## Upcoming Features
-Additional systems planned and under review, including:
+Already in development and being polished before release:

 - Tag management
 - Game/title updates
 - Quotes
 - Game history
-- Duel & marriage commands
+- Duel & marriage
 - More utility and fun interactions

 ## Download
-StreamerBot‑formatted files are available here now.
+StreamerBot‑formatted files are available here.
-No '.sb' extension required - drag and drop into StreamerBot's import box.
+No `.sb` extension required — just drag and drop into StreamerBot's import box.
 Built on **StreamerBot 1.0.4**.

 ## Bugs & Feedback
-Report them here!
+Report them here on GitHub — if you post them anywhere else, I'll probably miss them.